 While the S key scales the selection in the standard way, the Alt+S key scales it along its normal.

 By selecting a mesh and pressing ‘Ctrl+L‘, you can select all the meshes linked to it.
-It’s very useful to select the entity that is difficult to select such as the inside of the object.
+It’s very useful to select meshes that are difficult to select, for example, the inside of the object.

 Bridge Edge Loops